by Debbie “The Rat Lady” Ducommun

 respiratory symptoms in rats.

 Sendai virus causes a true respiratory infection.
-Sialodacryoadenitis (SDA) virus is an
+Sialodacryoadenitis (SDA) virus is an infection

-throat, bulging eyes and sudden death.
+eyes and sudden death.

 In mycoplasma-free lab rats these viruses